anguyen8/TAB/README.md

     } -->

-# TAB
+This repository contains the official implementation of paper `TAB: Transformer Attention Bottlenecks enable User Intervention and

-Official implementation of paper **TAB: Transformer Attention Bottlenecks enable User Intervention and Debugging in Vision-Language Models**
+Debugging in Vision-Language Models`

 ## Requirements